Loma Verde Novato Neighborhood Guide & Market Insights

 Observations & Actionable Advice

-Sellers: the Q2 record is the cleanest pricing case study this neighborhood has produced in years.
-Six of seven sellers priced within range and were in contract inside a month near their number; the one who tested waited 56 days.
+Sellers: this window is the cleanest pricing case study this neighborhood has produced in years.
+Six sellers closed at a median 98.3% of their original asking price — the tightest sale-to-list ratio in Novato.
 In a neighborhood of mid-century homes built primarily in the late 1950s and 1960s, condition drives a $200K–$400K spread on the same street — so price to what your home actually is, not to the best-remodeled comp nearby.
-Two structural advantages are working for you right now: supply is thin (~1.3 months), and the tier above $1.5M just proved it has depth — an off-market sale at $1,525,000, a pending at $1,649,000, and fresh inventory listed at $1,875,000.
-If your home is updated and well-positioned, this is the strongest window Loma Verde has offered to test the upper band — and if privacy matters, the Via Del Plano sale shows the quiet channel producing ceiling-setting results here too.
+Two structural advantages are working for you right now: supply is very thin (~1.0 months, with just two current listings), and the tier above $1.5M has now proved it has depth — a closing at $1,620,000 and fresh inventory listed at $1,795,000.
+If your home is updated and well-positioned, this is the strongest window Loma Verde has offered to sell into the upper band — and if privacy matters, the Via Del Plano sale earlier this year shows the quiet channel producing ceiling-setting results here too.

-Buyers: Loma Verde current listings remain scarce, and the sprint is real — 86% of Q2 sales were gone within 30 days, so be fully underwritten before you tour.
-Your leverage lives in two places: anything past 30 days (the current $1,100,000 listing on Alameda De La Loma has 34 days accumulating, and Q2's one extended sale confirms sitting equals negotiating room here), and the condition spread — original-systems homes trade at a genuine discount to turnkey, if you have the appetite and your agent knows the permit history block by block.
-One more thing the portals won't tell you: the quarter's top sale never appeared on them.
-With 1 in 7 sales closing off-market — including the price ceiling — pursue off-market opportunities through agent networks like TAN and the Marin Platinum Group.
+Buyers: Loma Verde current listings are scarcer than ever — just two on the market — and sellers are holding close to ask, closing at a median 98.3% of original list.
+Be fully underwritten before you tour.
+Your leverage lives in two places: anything carrying real market time, and the condition spread — original-systems homes trade at a genuine discount to turnkey, if you have the appetite and your agent knows the permit history block by block.
+One more thing worth knowing: Loma Verde's price ceiling was set off-market earlier this year, and while every sale in this most recent window reached the MLS, the quiet channel operates here.
+Pursue off-market opportunities through agent networks like TAN and the Marin Platinum Group.

 Loma Verde at a Glance